Pristine Swimming Written by Michelle Taute

 “Every once in a while, we trim the plants and fish things out that have fallen in,” Schneeweiss says.
 Her 50-square-meter pool is home to irises in June, water lilies throughout the summer, and a rather loud frog chorus from the end of May until July.
 (Frogs and snakes are harmless to a natural pool, but such larger animals as fish, deer, and ducks would disrupt the system.)
 Besides creating a habitat for plants and animals, her pool is functional year-round: In the winter the frozen crust is perfect for ice-skating.

 It’s that harmony– a seamless blending of environments– that natural-pool owners cite as a major benefit.
 “It has enriched our lives, Schneeweiss says.
 “While your separated from the plants, you still feel surrounded by them when you swim, which creates a very special kind of mood.”
-It’s the kind of devotion that has driven the steadily rising demand for natural pools i
+It’s the kind of devotion that has driven the steadily rising demand for natural pools in Europe.

 Perhaps even more impressive than Europe’s private chemical-free pools are the public ones.
 These sizable creations are subject to the European Union’s water-quality guidelines and offer the best evidence that chemical-free pools are viable.
 Germany alone boasts 30 public natural pools.